 Fertility Preservation: Definition & Explanation

-Fertility preservation offers couples or individuals the opportunity to preserve their ability to have children in the future.
+Fertility preservation offers couples or individuals the opportunity to preserve their ability to have children in the future when they might otherwise not be able to do so due to a medical condition or treatment.
 Eggs, sperm and embryos can be cryopreserved through a variety of methods.
-Vitrification is today’s most advanced fertility preservation technique; it provides higher success rates than the traditional slow-freezing method.
+Vitrification is today’s most advanced fertility preservation technique as it provides higher success rates than the traditional slow-freezing method.
 During vitrification or “flash freezing,” the eggs or embryos are frozen before ice crystals, which ruin a cell’s structure, can form.
 This is especially important when freezing eggs, because they contain more water than sperm or embryos.

 When Is Fertility Preservation Recommended?

 Fertility preservation is ideal for couples or individuals who are undergoing chemotherapy, radiation or major surgeries.
 Women with a family history of early menopause or other medical conditions such as Endometriosis or PCOS are also encouraged to pursue fertility preservation options in order to help ensure their ability to have a child when they are ready to do so.